eacton/CAGEF/Lesson_5/Lesson_5.md

 ```

-We can now use a boxplot to look at the distribution of cholestorol for our 2 groups.
+We can now use a boxplot to look at the distribution of cholesterol for our 2 groups.

     Boxplots are a great way to visualize summary statistics for your data.
 As a reminder, the thick line in the center of the box is the median.
 The upper and lower ends of the box are the first and third quartiles (or 25th and 75th percentiles) of your data.
 The whiskers extend to the largest value no further than 1.5*IQR (inter-quartile range - the distance between the first and third quartiles).
 Data beyond these whiskers are considered outliers and plotted as individual points.
 This is a quick way to see how comparable your samples or variables are.